 relating to other people and understanding concepts.
 Your child’s Key Person

 will introduce themselves to you when your child starts Pre-School.
 Should you

 wish to discuss any aspect of the Key Person system, please do not hesitate to

-  Alliance Policy.
 We are required to gain parental permission for using it.
+Please ensure you create

 If you have any objections to your child being assigned a Key Person, please

-  write to Committee Chair or The Pre-School Leader.
+write to Committee Chair or The Pre-School Manager.

 A record of your child’s development will be made during their time at Pre-School, by the Key Person, which will be available for you to look at and discuss.
 This will be confidential between you and Pre-School.
 Your child’s Key Person will be happy to discuss your child’s progress at Pre-School at any time.

 The EYFS Framework explains how and what your child will be learning to support their healthy